Aurelian: Conquest of the Gallic Empire

 After Aurelian had succeeded in his reconquest of the Palmyrene Empire, he turned his attention to the Gallic Empire, beginning preparations for an invasion in 273.
 In early 274, Aurelian began to march into northern Gaul, while the leader of the Gallic Empire, Tetricus I, led his troops southward from Augusta Treverorum to meet him.
 The armies of Aurelian and Tetricus met in February or March 274 at the Battle of Châlons, near modern-day Châlons in north-eastern France.
 Roman sources, including Aurelius Victor, Eutropius, the Historia Augusta, and Orosius report that Tetricus had already made a deal with Aurelian, offering to betray his troops and surrender in exchange for an honourable defeat and no punishment, allegedly quoting the ghost of Palinurus from Virgil's Aeneid 6.365: eripe me his, invicte, malis ('pluck me out, O undefeated one, from these troubles').
 However, some modern historians have questioned this narrative and suggested that it may have been the product of Roman imperial propaganda.
-According to Alaric Watson, the higher discipline of the Roman forces, coupled with the greater military command of Aurelian, tipped the harsh battle in Roman favor, and after Tetricus was captured in the combat, the morale of the Gallic forces broke.
+According to Alaric Watson, the higher discipline of the Roman forces, coupled with the greater military command of Aurelian, tipped the harsh battle in Roman favor, and after Tetricus was captured in during the battle, the morale of the Gallic forces broke.

 Tetricus surrendered either directly after his defeat or later; the latest possible date for his surrender was March 274, when the Gallic mints switched from minting coins of Tetricus I and II to those of Aurelian.

 A Radiate of Aurelian, obverse.
 Legend: IMP.
 AVRELIANVS AVG.

 A Radiate of Aurelian, reverse.
 Legend: ORIENS AVG. – EXXI.